alexhunsley/tca-beam/README.md

 ## Possible enhancements

 * setup of higher order reducer with sub-reducers
-* creation of navigation stacks with subfeatures (perhaps using decoupled navigation)
+* creation of navigation stacks with sub-features (perhaps using decoupled navigation)
 * stub out unit test using e.g. `TestStore`

 ## Let's go